 And she's always said, I am not going to feel guilty at my success.

-I'm not gonna make excuses for it.
+I'm not going to make excuses for it.

 They're all over the place.

-I guess she was practicing restraint because everybody can maybe in their life get a monolo blonde, but the number of people can have five or ten houses in different locations.
+I guess she was practicing restraint because everybody can maybe in their life get a manolo blonic, but the number of people can have five or ten houses in different locations is that's a little bit bigger challenge.

 All right, immigration stack.

-This is from the Hill newspaper today, Democrats up their Latino outreach.
+This is from the Hill newspaper today: Democrats up their Latino outreach.

 A group of former Clinton administration officials, not fully satisfied with the DNC's outreach to the Hispanic community, are participating in a soon-to-be-launched multi-million dollar effort to brand the Democratic Party among Hispanic residents.

-While Democratic leaders and party officials say that they will continue what they call their aggressive and long-standing effort to court Hispanics outside allied groups such as the New Democrat Network, the Service Employees International Union, and people for the liberal way, are stepping up operations in hopes of translating the high political energy among Hispanics into Democratic vote.
+While Democratic leaders and party officials say that they will continue what they call their aggressive and long-standing effort to court Hispanics, outside allied groups such as the New Democrat Network, the Service Employees International Union, and people for the liberal way are stepping up operations in hopes of translating the high political energy among Hispanics into Democratic vote.

-No, kidding.
+No, kidding!

 What was their first clue there at the Hill?